mcastillo40/Rick-And-Morty-DB/README.md

 	type: Will be a reference to type table; May only be of 1 type
 	dimension: Will be a reference to universe table; May only be of 1 type.

+Universe will have:

+	id (Primary key)
+	name: Name of the universe
+	population: Number of people in the universe
+	species: Name of species

+rick_type will have:

-Universe will have an id (Primary key) a name, population, and species; This is a 	universe that a Rick can be from.
+	id (Primary key)
+	type: Cannot be NULL for either attribute; This is a type that a Rick can be.

-rick_type will have an id (Primary key) and a type; Cannot be NULL for either 	attribute; This is a type that a Rick can be.
-There were only 2 types of 	ricks available for the user to use.
+	There were only 2 types of ricks available for the user to select.

-morty entity will have an id (Primary key),
+morty entity will have:

+	id (Primary key),
 	first name: User will be able to manipulate (Must be entered) last name: User cannot manipulate, always will be 'Morty' to show that it is a Morty character
 	level: Integer that user may manipulate can be NULL
 	health: Integer that user may manipulate can be NULL
 	defense: Integer that user may manipulate can be NULL

-attack_type type will have an id (Primary key)
+attack_type will have an id (Primary key)

 	ability: Name of the attack that must be listed
 	power: Integer of the attack power, can be NULL

 Relationships:

 	Ricks are from dimensions – they can only be from 1 dimension.
 This is a 1 to many relationship

 	Ricks are a certain type – they can only be 1 type.
 This is a 1 to many relationship.

-Ricks can capture/use different Mortys – This is a many-to-many relationship
-	where a Rick can own many Mortys and a Morty can be owned by many Ricks.
+	Ricks can capture/use different Mortys – This is a many-to-many relationship where a Rick can own many Mortys and a Morty can be owned by many Ricks.

 	Mortys have attacks – this is considered a many-to-many relationship.

 	Morty’s can have multiple attacks and different Mortys can have the same type of attack.